yzsolt/meshopt-rs/README.md

 meshopt-rs = { version = "0.1", features = ["experimental"] }
 ```

+## Performance

+Depends on the algorithm: some are in the same ballpark as the original, most are slightly (10-20%) and a few are much (50-100%) slower than the original implementation.
+Only a small amount of performance work has been done so far.
+Ideally all algorithms should reach at least 90-95% of the original implementation's performance.

+Also note that SIMD support (utilized by vertex buffer decoding/filtering) is [currently missing](https://github.com/yzsolt/meshopt-rs/issues/1).

 ## Contributing

 `meshopt-rs` is licensed under MIT, just like `meshoptimizer`.
 Contributions are welcome!